brunswickcavaliers.com

 Size

-They are in the Toy Group.
+They are the largest in the Toy Group.
 CKC conformation standard is 14 to 18 pounds.
 Slight variations permissible.
 Many weigh around 21lbs depending on their height, activity level and diet.

 Life Span